 3. Maximize Social Visibility

 Leveraging internal platforms such as MS Teams, Slack and the company intranet to showcase the appreciation/ recognition received by employees are good ways to create social social visibility around the practice of appreciation.
 In fact, it can create a positive feeling for the winners and encourage others to appreciate their team members, creating a sort of virtuous circle.
 Sharing the recognition on public social media platforms such as Facebook and LinkedIn can create additional visibility.

 4. Add Personal Touch

 While using digital platforms to appreciate employees make it more convenient, it can also make the process more impersonal.
 Hence, organizations should encourages supervisors and managers to appreciate and recognize employees personally, whenever possible.
 This can also happen over a voice or video call, or even a video message.
 A well-written and personalized thank you note can also add to the personal touch.

 5. Link Appreciation to KRAs

 Making appreciation and recognition of team members a part of the performance evaluation criteria of managers and leaders can also encourage them to make it a regular practice.
-In fact, peer appreciation can be added as one of the positive behavioral traits expected from all employees.
+In fact, peer appreciation can be one of the positive behavioral traits expected from all employees.
 Making it a part of the KRAs will encourage employees to practice it regularly, eventually making it a habit.